+(o-1) load response deviation calculation & eligibility

-(o-1) Dispatchable Economic Load Response Participant resources that follow dispatch shall not be assessed balancing Operating Reserve deviations.
-Economic load reduction resources that do not follow dispatch shall be assessed balancing Operating Reserve deviations as described in this subsection and as further specified in the PJM Manuals.
+(o-1) Dispatchable Economic Load Response Participant resources that follow dispatch shall not be assessed deviations.
+Economic load reduction resources that do not follow dispatch shall be assessed deviations as described in this subsection and as further specified in the PJM Manuals.

 The Desired MW quantity for such resources for each hour shall be the hourly integrated MW quantity to which the load reduction resource was dispatched for each hour (where the hourly integrated value is the average of the dispatched values as determined by the Office of the Interconnection for the resource for each hour).

-If the actual reduction quantity for the load reduction resource for a given hour deviates by no more than 20% above or below the Desired MW quantity, then no balancing Operating Reserve deviation will accrue for that hour.
-If the actual reduction quantity for the load reduction resource for a given hour is outside the 20% bandwidth, the balancing Operating Reserve deviations will accrue for that hour in the amount of the absolute value of (Desired MW – actual reduction quantity).
+If the actual reduction quantity for the load reduction resource for a given hour deviates by no more than 20% above or below the Desired MW quantity, then no deviation will accrue for that hour.
+If the actual reduction quantity for the load reduction resource for a given hour is outside the 20% bandwidth, the deviations will accrue for that hour in the amount of the absolute value of (Desired MW – actual reduction quantity) and charged as defined in Tariff, Attachment K-Appendix, section 3.3A.
 For those hours where the actual reduction quantity is within the 20% bandwidth specified above, the load reduction resource will be eligible to be made whole for the total value of its offer as defined in Tariff, Attachment K-Appendix, section 3.3A.
 Hours for which the actual reduction quantity is outside the 20% bandwidth will not be eligible for the make-whole payment.
 If at least one hour is not eligible for make-whole payment based on the 20% criteria, then the resource will also not be made whole for its shutdown cost.

+(p) bucketing make whole credits by reason

-(p) The Office of the Interconnection shall allocate the charges assessed pursuant to Tariff, Attachment K-Appendix section 3.2.3(h)except those associated with the scheduling of units for Black Start Service or testing of Black Start Uunits as provided in Tariff, Schedule 6A, to real-time deviations from day-ahead schedules or real-time load share plus exports, depending on whether the balancing Operating Reserve credits are related to resources scheduled during the reliability analysis for an Operating Day, or during the actual Operating Day.
-Allocation to real-time load share under this subsection (p) shall not apply to Direct Charging Energy.
-If the Office of the Interconnection declares a Market Suspension, per Operating Agreement, section 1.11.6, the Office of the Interconnection shall allocate the charges to the ratio share of real-time load plus export transactions
+(p) The Office of the Interconnection shall apply any balancing Energy Make Whole credits determined pursuant to Tariff, Attachment K-Appendix section 3.2.3(e-2), except those associated with the scheduling of units for Black Start Service or testing of Black Start Service units as provided in Tariff, Schedule 6A, to deviations determined pursuant to section 3.2.3(h) or real-time load plus exports, depending on whether the balancing Energy Make Whole credits are related to resources scheduled during the reliability analysis for an Operating Day, or during the actual Operating Day.

-(i) For resources scheduled by the Office of the Interconnection during the reliability analysis for an Operating Day, the associated balancing Operating Reserve charges shall be allocated based on the reason the resource was scheduled according to the following provisions:
+(i) For resources scheduled by the Office of the Interconnection during the reliability analysis for an Operating Day, the associated balancing Energy Make Whole credits shall be allocated based on the reason the resource was scheduled according to the following provisions:

-(A) If the Office of the Interconnection determines during the reliability analysis for an Operating Day that a resource was committed to operate in real-time to augment the physical resources committed in the Day-ahead Energy Market to meet the forecasted real-time load plus the Operating Reserve requirement, the associated balancing Operating Reserve charges shall be allocated to real-time deviations from day-ahead schedules
+(A) If the Office of the Interconnection determines during the reliability analysis for an Operating Day that a resource was committed to operate in real-time to augment the physical resources committed in the Day-ahead Energy Market to meet the forecasted real-time load plus the Operating Reserve requirement, the associated balancing Energy Make Whole credits, identified as reliability analysis credits for deviations, shall be allocated to deviations determined pursuant to Tariff, Attachment K-Appendix section 3.2.3(h).